-T2.1 After a race, a boat that may have broken a rule of Part 2 or rule 31 while racing may take a Post-Race Penalty for that incident.
-The penalty shall be a Scoring Penalty, calculated as stated in rule 44.3(c).
-However, rules 44.1(a) and (b) apply.
-A boat takes a Post-Race Penalty by informing the race committee in writing and identifying the race number and when and where the incident occurred.
+- (a) Provided that rule 44.1(b) does not apply, a boat that may have broken one or more rules of Part 2 or rule 31 in an incident may take a Post-Race Penalty at any time after the race until the beginning of a protest hearing involving the incident. - (b) A Post-Race Penalty is a 30% Scoring Penalty calculated as stated in rule 44.3(c).
+However, rule 44.1(a) applies. - (c) A boat takes a Post-Race Penalty by delivering to the arbitrator or a member of the protest committee a written statement that she accepts the penalty and that identifies the race number and where and when the incident occurred.